NXLog Documentation

 The audit log was cleared.

 Example 1.
-Collecting Active Directory security events
+Collecting Active Directory security logs

 nxlog.conf